PrefectHQ/prefect/docs/core/concepts/tasks.md

 ```

 In addition, if the result of a mapped task is passed to an un-mapped task (or used as the `unmapped` input to a mapped task), then its results will be collected in a list.
 This allows transparent but totally flexible map/reduce functionality.

+## Flattening

+_For more detail, see the [mapping concept docs](mapping.html)._

+To "un-nest" a task that returns a list of lists, use Prefect's `flat()` annotation.
+This is most useful when a task in a mapped pipeline returns a sequence.

 ## Identification